5 Essential Social Media Writing Tips You Must Apply

 Write For Your Reader

 In translation, this is simply known as the target language.
-In localization, it is known as the target audience.
+In localization, it’s the target audience.
 The same rules apply.
 If you are talking to your audience of 13-18-year-old females, writing for them is essential.
 This is not to say that it should be a female of that age (or a little older) who will be better at this, but there are some fundamentals about understanding the audience we cannot ignore.
 This is the case for all segments, audiences, and markets.

 When writing, simply tell your audience a story or teach them something that you know they will like.
 If possible try to find a writer who can relate to the target audience.
 I don’t know what it means to give birth, and I can never write about it convincingly.
 But this does not mean it’s impossible.